newsletter-glue/newsletter-glue/readme.txt

 == Changelog ==

+= 1.1.10, January 6, 2021 =

+* **Bug fix for Campaign Monitor:** Fixed a bug that caused newsletter to be sent to only one list when selecting multiple lists.
+* **Bug fix for Sendinblue:** Fixed a bug that caused sending newsletter to fail, because of an encoding issue.

 = 1.1.9, December 21, 2020 =

 * **Bug fix for MailerLite:** Fixed a bug that was causing MailerLite newsletters to save inside MailerLite, instead of being sent out.
 It's an encoding bug with emogrifier.